Skip to main content

 Oosterkerk

-This 17th-century Dutch Reformed church is located in one of Amsterdam’s many repurposed buildings, that underwent extensive renovations in the ‘80s.
+This 17th-century Dutch Reformed church is located in one of Amsterdam’s many repurposed buildings that underwent extensive renovations in the ‘80s.
 Today, Oosterkerk is the place to go for exhibitions, community events and monthly concerts courtesy of students from the Conservatory of Amsterdam.
-They tend to perform every first Tuesday (evening) and third Friday (14:30h) of the month and there is a matinee each third Saturday of the month at 15:00.
+They tend to perform every first Tuesday (evening) and third Friday (14:30h) of the month, and there is a matinee on each third Saturday of the month at 15:00.

 ARCAM